How to De-Stress While You Work

 It may sound counterintuitive but this truly works.
 This is especially true if you work in an office setting.
 A study on workspace satisfaction found that noise and privacy loss identified as the main source of workspace dissatisfaction in open-plan offices (Kim and de Dear, 2013).
 To combat this, find a space in your work environment where you can be alone and work from there for a bit.
 You’ll have fewer distractions and more time to truly focus on your tasks at hand.
 This is a great time to tackle projects or work that requires your full concentration.
 Nothing will de-stress you more than actually getting work done.

 Drown out the world and enjoy the happiness that comes from listening to your favorite tunes.
 If you’re feeling overly anxious and jittery, play music that is calming and soothing.
 In fact, numerous studies have shown that relaxing music significantly decreases cortisol levels (a steroid hormone that regulates your bodies response to stress and danger).
+There are plenty of playlists that can help improve productivity, while simultaneously calming you down.
 For an extra mood-boosting kick, tap and sing along to upbeat music that puts you in the groove.

 If you’re fortunate enough to work in an office that allows pets you are, well, very fortunate.
 Scientist have found that interacting with pets while you work actually increases productivity and decreases stress levels.
 The next time you see a furry friend roaming around the office, walk them, pet them, or play a quick game of fetch.
 Giving just a few minutes of your day to play with the dogs around the office will have you feeling energized and ready to get back to work.